 The trouble with baking with marzipan is that it burns into something that is rock hard and unpleasant if you aren’t careful.
 When I tested out this recipe the first time, I mixed together the fruit with the sugar, topped it with the marzipan crumble and baked everything together for 50 to 60 minutes.
 The marzipan burned on the top and the filling didn’t gel properly because there wasn’t enough time for the filling to boil without burning the crumble.
 When I repeated the tests, I opted for a two-stage baking process: to bake the filling first for a good 45 minutes, then top the hot fruit filling with the crumble and bake for 30 more minutes to cook the crumble top.
 This works infinitely better.
 The marzipan still browns, but it’s a good golden brown, not charcoal black.

-Blueberry rhubarb crumble recipe
+Blueberry rhubarb crisp with marzipan oat crumble topping recipe

 Blueberry rhubarb crisp with marzipan crumble